Interview Questions to Ask Overqualified Candidates

 Finish with open-ended interview questions: What concerns do you have about the organization’s size or culture?
 What would you like to ask me?

 Avoid candidates who ask only about things that affect them, such as time off or pay.
-Instead, focus on applicants whose responses and questions reflect an interest in how they can benefit you and your company’s growth.
+Instead, focus on applicants whose responses and questions reflect an interest in how they can benefit your company’s growth.